Questions and Answers from a Pro About the Professional Christmas Lighting IndustryOctober 20, 2011

 What typically makes or breaks a holiday lighting business?

 It’s critical to have one or more employees who are dedicated exclusively to holiday lighting, our expert said.
 “A lot of people plow snow and if you’re expecting this person to install lights around plowing snow, it’s not going to work.
-They have to have a dedicated person or persons, because normally an installation crew would be two people.
+They have to have a dedicated person or persons because normally an installation crew would be two people.
 The people that fail are the ones who try and do other things, like landscape, around the lighting business.”
+A factor in this is the morale of the employees in question: If you have a high turnover due to disgruntled workers, that is simply spelling out a future disaster waiting to happen.
+Finding a way to reduce turnover and retain employees if this occurs is crucial, both for continued growth and for the sake of the current work at hand.
 It’s also critical to use quality products, any service calls cut into your profits, so pay a little more for quality LEDs and it will be worth it in the end.
+Since the holiday market is only seasonal, you’ll need to plan ahead of time to make sure you have plenty of hands!
+You can do this by using a Payroll Company to store all seasonal employee details.
+This will also allow you to store workable days during this season to ensure your employees can make the most of their holidays with family.

 If I was considering hiring a professional installation company this year, what types of things do you think I should consider, before choosing a company for my installation?